kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 ### A visual metaphor for equality

 A two-pan balance is an excellent visual metaphor for equality.
 Even though the material in each pan might be different, when the pans balance, we have equality.
 This means each pan contains the same weight or mass.
-It is the principle behind how we buy foodstuffs.
-And it is identical to the principle of equality as a mathematical relation.
+It is the principle behind how we pay for foodstuffs by weight.
+And it is identical to the concept  of equality as a mathematical relation.

 ![A two-pan balance in equilibrium, indicating that the mass on the left hand side equals that on the right hand side, even though the contents differ.]({attach}images/two-pan-balance-in-equilibrium.jpg){#fig:two-pan-balance width=90% .modal-target}